-If you are valuing a business with a view to sharing your appraisal results with other business people or professionals, it is a good idea to make sure you comply with major appraisal standards especially the USPAP valuation standard rules.
+Are you valuing a business and plan to share your appraisal results with other business people or professionals?
+Then make sure you comply with major appraisal standards especially the USPAP valuation standard rules.

-Perhaps the most important and best known professional standard governing all kinds of appraisals, including business valuation, is the venerable USPAP, or the Uniform Standards of Professional Appraisal Practice.
+Perhaps the most important and best known professional standard governing all kinds of appraisals, including business valuation, is the venerable USPAP.
+This stands for the Uniform Standards of Professional Appraisal Practice.
 Yes, you guessed it, your house appraiser also must comply with the USPAP in order to provide an appraisal for a home purchase or a refi.

 Rules providing guidance for business valuation

 In addition to the actual standards defining how you should go about valuing a business, USPAP includes a set of rules.
-The rules outline acceptable norms of conduct under the standard.
+And the rules outline acceptable norms of conduct under the standard.
 Here is what the rules are about:

-The Ethics Rule establishes the fundamental requirements of the appraiser’s professional integrity, impartiality, objectivity, unbiased judgment, and overall ethical behavior.
+The Ethics Rule establishes the fundamental requirements on the appraiser’s work.
+These include professional integrity, impartiality, objectivity, unbiased judgment, and overall ethical behavior.

-The reason for the Ethics Rule is to preserve public trust in the appraisal profession.
-To achieve this goal, your business valuations must be conducted in a highly ethical manner, honor client confidentiality, and be managed in a professional manner.
+The Ethics Rule serves to preserve public trust in the appraisal profession.
+To achieve this goal, you should conduct your business valuations in a highly ethical manner, honor client confidentiality, and manage your projects in a professional manner.

 Keeping clean business appraisal records

 The Records Keeping Rule defines the record keeping requirements for documenting and reviewing the valuation assignment.

-Business valuations produce a lot of details, from statement of the problem, to market data analysis, assumptions, and decisions about business valuation methodologies and conclusions.
+Business valuations produce a lot of details.
+And these range from statement of the problem, to market data analysis, assumptions, and decisions about business valuation methodologies and conclusions.
 To be useful, a business appraisal must be backed by a traceable, transparent document trail that can be reviewed in case of need.

 Showing competence in conducting business valuations

 The Competency Rule, unsurprisingly, states the need for the appraiser to demonstrate knowledge and experience in valuation.

 This Rule is pretty obvious.
 To create a business appraisal others can rely on for critical decisions, you should possess the necessary knowledge and skills to get the job done.
 If in doubt, professionals should beg out of an engagement that seems beyond their abilities.

 Well defined scope for every business appraisal project is a must